Navkis-Collage-of-Engineering/Code-Jenga-/README.md

     return 0;
 }
-Expected Output:
+// Expected Output:

-yaml
-Copy code
-Value of a: 5
+// Value of a: 5
-Value via pointer: 5
+// Value via pointer: 5
-Address of a: <some address, varies each run>
+// Address of a: <some address, varies each run>
 10. Macro Madness 🛠
-Question: Use a macro to square an expression.

 c
 Copy code
+// Question: Use a macro to square an expression.
 #include <stdio.h>
 #define SQUARE(x) ((x) * (x))